 When the floor language changes, one interpreter just has to unmute herself and start translating.
 Clevercast will reduce the floor audio volume to the selected background volume, so viewers can hear the translation again.

-For more info, see our page with info for remote simultaneous interpretation for events with different floor languages.
+For more info, see our guide for events with different floor languages.